 Bits Description 79:32 Receiver Pause Frame Source Address[47:0].
 This MAC Address is used by the MAC core to match against the destination address of any incoming flow control frames, and as the source address for any outbound flow control frames.
 The bits in this vector field are ordered so that the least significant bit of the MAC Address (IEEE802.3 definition) is stored in the least significant bit of this vector field.
 Consequently, Bit[0] of this field differentiates between an individual or group (multicast) address.
 The reception order within a MAC frame is to receive the least significant bit of the MAC Address first.
 Consequently, Bits[7:0] of this vector field represent the first byte to appear in frame reception.
-31:16 Receiver Max Frame Size[15:0].
+31:16 Receiver Max Frame Size[15:0] .
 This specifies the maximum frame size supported when Receiver Max Frame Enable is set to 1 and Receiver Jumbo Frame Enable is set to 0.
 This should always be set to 1518 or more.
 15 Reserved 14 Receiver Max Frame Enable.
 When this bit is set to 1 and Receiver Jumbo Frame Enable is set to 0, the MAC receiver passes frames larger than the maximum legal frame length specified in IEEE 802.3-2008, provided they are smaller than the size specified in Receiver Max Frame Length .
 This is described in Maximum Permitted Frame Length.
 When set to 0, the MAC receiver only passes frames up to the legal maximum.
-13:12 Receiver Speed Configuration 00 = 10 Mb/s 01 = 100 Mb/s 01 = 1 Gb/s 10 = 1 Gb/s When the TEMAC solution is generated for only 1 Gb/s speed support, these inputs are unused.
-When the TEMAC solution is generated for only 10 Mb/s or 100 Mb/s speed support, only Bit[12] is used to differentiated the speed: Bit[13] is unused.
-Image: CAUTION!
+13:12 Receiver Speed Configuration 00 = 10 Mb/s 01 = 100 Mb/s 10 = 1 Gb/s When the TEMAC solution is generated for 1 Gb/s speed support, these inputs are unused.
+When the TEMAC solution is generated for 10 Mb/s or 100 Mb/s speed support, only bit[12] is used to differentiated the speed: bit[13] is unused.
+CAUTION!
 Issue the core with a system-wide reset following a speed change.
 11 Promiscuous Mode: When this bit is set to 1, the frame filter is set to operate in promiscuous mode.
 All frames are passed to the receiver client regardless of the destination address.

-Bits Description 10 Reserved 9 Receiver Control Frame Length Check Disable When this bit is set so 1, the core does not mark control frames as bad if they are greater than the minimum frame length.
+10 Reserved 9 Receiver Control Frame Length Check Disable When this bit is set so 1, the core does not mark control frames as bad if they are greater than the minimum frame length.
 8 Receiver Length/Type Error Check Disable When this bit is 1, the core does not perform the length/type field error checks as described in Length/Type Field Error Checks.
 When it is set to 0, the length/type field checks are performed; this is normal operation.
 7 Reserved 6 Receiver Half-Duplex If 1, the receiver operates in half-duplex mode.
 If 0, the receiver operates in full-duplex mode.
 If the TEMAC has been generated without half-duplex support then this input to the core is unused.
 5 Receiver Flow Control Enable.
 When this bit is 1, received flow control frames inhibit the transmitter operation as described in Receiving a Pause Control Frame.
 When it is 0, received flow frames are passed up to the user.
-4 Receiver Jumbo Frame Enable.
-When this bit is 1, the MAC receiver passes frames larger than the maximum legal frame length specified in IEEE 802.3-2008.
-When set to 0, the maximum frame size is dependent upon the setting of Receiver Max Frame Enable and Receiver Max Frame Length .
-3 Receiver In-Band FCS Enable.
-When this bit is 1, the MAC receiver pass the FCS field to the user as described in User-Supplied FCS Passing.
-When it is 0, the MAC receiver does not pass the FCS field.
-In both cases, the FCS field is verified on the frame.
-2 Receiver VLAN Enable.
-When this bit is set to 1, the receiver allows the reception of VLAN tagged frames up to 1522 bytes in size.
-1 Receiver Enable.
-When this bit is set to 1, the receiver is operational.
-When set to 0, the receiver is disabled.
-0 Receiver Reset.
-When this bit is 1, the MAC receiver is held in reset.
-This signal is an input to the reset circuit for the receiver block.

-Table 2-72: rx_configuration_vector Bit Definitions (Cont'd)
+Table 2-76: rx_configuration_vector Bit Definitions (Cont'd)